HB-0035

 Penalties

-The Act does not specify monetary penalties, statutory damages, or civil remedies.
-Enforcement is through the Department of Insurance's existing regulatory authority, including investigations and market conduct actions under the Illinois Insurance Code.
+The Act does not specify independent penalty amounts, damages, or remedies.
+Enforcement relies on the Department of Insurance's existing regulatory authority, including penalties available under the Illinois Insurance Code for noncompliance with Department investigations and market conduct actions.

 Who Is Covered